 - Due to large influx of constituents on campus, bicycles not be used during Sabbath hours.

 - Fellowship Meal: Join in the campus-wide Haystack & Watermelon fellowship meal after Divine Worship (see below on what to bring).
 Please bring foods prepared, ready to serve and remember to bring extra for your neighbors!
-The campus kitchen is available for use for preparing and heating food items.

 - Concert: Join us in the auditorium for an afternoon of praise in song with Alaskans across the state.